Tony Scott (politician)

-Tony Scott is an American politician currently serving as a member of the Connecticut House of Representatives from the 112th district, which includes the town of Monroe and parts of Easton and Trumbull.
+Tony Scott (born 14 August 1976) is an American politician currently serving as a member of the Connecticut House of Representatives from the 112th district, which includes the town of Monroe and parts of Easton and Trumbull.
 Scott is a member of the Republican Party.
 Scott was elected to the seat during a special election which was held after incumbent Republican J.P.
 Sredzinski vacated the seat in February 2021.
 Scott beat out Democrat Nick Kapoor by over 7 points in the April 13th election.
-Most recently, Scott won re-election in a landslide, overwhelmingly beating his opponent by almost 20 points to win a second term in Hartford.
+In 2022, Scott won re-election, beating his opponent by nearly 20 points.
+Most recently in 2024, Scott won a third term by over 14 points.

 Personal life and education

 Born in Orlando, Scott has lived in Monroe, Connecticut, since 2007.
 He earned a bachelor's degree in broadcast journalism with a minor in history from Penn State University.
 Scott married his wife, Jenn, in 2003 in Newtown, Connecticut.
 They have twin girls, Lauren and Addison, who were born in Monroe, Connecticut, in 2008.